-Please find to follow my second article of my series in my school of motivation looking at how to get the best out of yourself and reduce the complexities of life.
+Please find below my second article in my series of the ‘school of motivation’ looking at how to get the best out of yourself and reduce the complexities of life.

 This programme will be constructed from a number of fascinating and significant pieces relating to ways and means to dramatically improve various aspects of your life in and out of work through self-development.

-You will find tips and guidance that will help you along the way and you will discover personal performance levels you could never imagine which will also produce a knock on affect to inspire others.
+You will find tips and guidance that will help you along the way and you will discover personal performance levels you could never imagine, which will also produce a knock-on effect to inspire others.

-The pivotal aspect of approach to this is self-management i.e. managing yourself from the inside out.
+The pivotal aspect when approaching this is self-management i.e., managing yourself from the inside out.

-Working on our inner self can change our lives so dramatically our outer world changes too.
+Working on our inner self can change our lives so dramatically that our outer world changes too.

-Understanding more about ourselves helps manage and regulate our thoughts and emotions that can culminate into looking at life’s landscape through a different lens.
+Understanding more about ourselves helps manage and regulate our thoughts and emotions, culminating into the ability to look at life’s landscape through a different lens.

-Self-improvement can fix so many things for us as individuals but imagine the wider benefits in terms of team building, improving performance, leadership, relationships and inspiring others, its without doubt the way forwards for us all.
+Self-improvement can fix so many things for us as individuals but imagine the wider benefits in terms of team building, improving performance, leadership, relationships and inspiring others – it’s without doubt the way forward for us all.

 Over time I will share with you what I have learned and what has worked for me.
 Remember though, no two brains are alike so what works for me might not work for you.